-Our web server tracks basic information using “cookies” about site visitors including IP addresses, browser details, timestamps and referring pages; none of this information can personally identify you.
+Our web server tracks basic information using “cookies”; none of this information can personally identify you.
 This information is used for routine statistical purposes.

 If you complete an offline (paper) form to make a subscription or donation these may include credit or debit card details.
 These forms are retained in order that the charity can claim Gift Aid (tax relief) on your donation.
 The forms are retained securely at our office and are not used for any other purpose.